 Mr. Obama is reacting to Mr. Castro's body language analog of "forced teaming" (de Becker).
 Barack feels like he's being manipulated a bit here - thus his uncommitted hand.
 It's a nonverbal way of saying, "Not so fast Raúl" - as well as letting the rest of the World know the two countries have a ways to go before they're on the same page.

-This website serves as an objective reference source for the science and art of Body Language/Nonverbal Communication.
+This post and the associated website serve as reference sources for the art and science of Body Language/Nonverbal Communication.
+The views and opinions expressed here are those of the author.
 In an effort to be both practical and academic, many examples from/of varied cultures, politicians, professional athletes, legal cases, public figures, etc., are cited in order to teach and illustrate both the interpretation of others’ body language as well as the projection of one’s own nonverbal skills in many different contexts – not to advance any political, religious or other agenda.

 The entire press conference can be viewed here: